yetkinakyz/stm32-password-door-lock/README.md

 # STM32 Based Simple Password Door Lock System Prototype

 ## System Architecture

 Within the scope of the project realized on the STM32F303RE Nucleo-64 development board, 3x4 keypad module, a 2x16 LCD screen and 2 LEDs, one green and one red, are used.

 All required outputs are shown on the LCD screen.
 Password and selection entries are made on the keypad.
 On the other hand, LEDs provide status information.
 The green LED blinks when a favorable output is received, and the red LED blinks when an unfavorable output is received.

-When the system is started, it has a preset password and the door is locked.
-To unlock or to define a new password, the correct password must be entered in the password.
-After unlocking, the system offers two different operation choices: defining a new password or locking the door.
+When the system is started for the first time, the user is asked to define a password for once only.
+This password remains the same as long as it is not changed by the user.
+After the user has defined his password, the lock is unlocked and the user is expected to choose to change his password or lock the door.

 ## Connection